ignaciochemes/SteamID64ToGUID-Discord-Bot/README.md

 # SteamID64ToGUID-Discord-Bot
-Convert SteamID64 to Battleye GUID (MD5 hash)
+Dayz - Arma 3 Discord Bot Convert SteamID64 to Battleye GUID (MD5 hash)

 ### Features
 - You can convert steamid64 to Guid very easily and quickly.